-Every drug on the plan's Drug List is in one tier cost-sharing tier.
+Every drug on the plan's Drug List is in one of cost-sharing tiers.
+In general, the higher the costsharing tier number, the higher your cost for the drug:

 This tier covers both generic and brand name drugs.

 Your pharmacy choices